-CITY OF COPPELL 2021 LEGISLATIVE PRIORITIES With Talking Points
+CITY OF COPPELL 2023 LEGISLATIVE PRIORITIES With Talking Points

-Sales Tax Sourcing Legislation -

-The City of Coppell has a longstanding economic development policy designed to attract business-to-business and warehouse users.
+Sales Tax Sourcing Legislation - The City of Coppell has a longstanding economic development policy designed to attract business-to-business and warehouse users.
 This is consistent with our geographic location and complements surrounding communities and the region.
-Over the years, The City of Coppell has worked with the Comptroller, other cities and the business community to develop a respected compromise structure for origin sourcing for storefront and warehouse distribution center sales that was overwhelmingly adopted by the Legislature and supported by the majority of municipal governments.
+Over the years, The City of Coppell has worked with the Comptroller, other cities, and the business community to develop a respected compromise structure for origin sourcing for storefront and warehouse distribution center sales that were overwhelmingly adopted by the Legislature and supported by the majority of municipal governments.

 A shift from origin to destination-based sales tax sourcing in Texas would reverse 50 years of sales tax administration and treatment.
-A change to destination sourcing would result in the loss of millions of dollars in revenue annually from Coppell and disperse those dollars to municipalities across the state in de-minimus amounts barely noticeable by the receiving entity, but at a tremendous cost to Coppell.
+Meaning, that generations of decisions were made to support the types of land uses and businesses that our location has now turned into nearly 29 million square feet of business space.
+A change to destination sourcing would result in the loss of millions of dollars in revenue annually from Coppell and disperse those dollars to municipalities across the state in de-minimus amounts barely noticeable by the receiving entity, but at a tremendous cost to Coppell and other communities such as Round Rock, Carrollton, DeSoto, and Humble, to name just a few.